treble-maker123/game-final/README.md

 This repository contains final project for CMPSCI590G Game Programming at University of Massachuetts, Amherst and is hosted on [GitHub](https://github.com/treble-maker123/game-final).

-All scripts in `Assets/Scripts` are written by us, all gun prefabs come from [DevAssets](devassets.com) and all other prefabs come from the Unity Asset Store.
+All scripts in `Assets/Scripts` are written by us, all gun prefabs come from [DevAssets](devassets.com), all audio clips are from [FreeSound](freesound.org) and all other prefabs come from the Unity Asset Store.

 ## Game Description